Legal Services for Recruitment Sector Debts

 Legal action for recruitment sector debts

-Graeme* co-operates closely with our debt recovery team and works exclusively on debt litigation, with around 80% of his work being for the recruitment sector.
-His unrivalled understanding of the legal technicalities of the sector put him in a strong position when up against debtor’s solicitors who usually do not specialise in the sector.
-Our arrangement with Graeme* allows us to offer his services at a low hourly rate, plus commission.
+Graeme cooperates closely with our debt recovery team and works exclusively on debt litigation, with around 80% of his work being for the recruitment sector.
+His unrivaled understanding of the legal technicalities of the sector put him in a strong position when up against debtor’s solicitors who usually do not specialise in the sector.
+Our arrangement with Graeme allows us to offer his services at a low hourly rate, plus commission.
 Thus we retain the incentive to collect (rather than rack up chargeable hours as other firms often do!).
 If we believe that the evidence is weak, or if there is a chance that the debtor does not have the means to pay the debt, then we will advise you of the chances of failure and as to whether or not it is a sensible investment to proceed.

 Terms of business and process review

-We have found that the most commonly used terms (REC, APSCO and similar) have weaknesses that can cause loopholes in certain circumstances, or can reduce the amount recoverable compared to watertight terms.
+We have found that the most commonly used terms (REC, APSCO, and similar) have weaknesses that can cause loopholes in certain circumstances or can reduce the amount recoverable compared to watertight terms.

 We are also able to offer our own terms of business for both permanent placements and temps/contractors.
 Extensive experience in litigation on recruitment sector debt since 2006 has given us a thorough understanding of the arguments commonly used by debtor’s solicitors.
 These can often be avoided by stronger clauses in the terms.
 Whilst being fair, our terms place the agency in the strongest position and make the position clear to the debtor, so that litigation is more often avoided.